Our Programs and Services

 - Parenting at a Challenging Time (PACT) Program

 In the outpatient clinic, we treat patients from preschool age through adolescence for a variety of issues.
-Our staff in the clinic includes four child and adolescent psychiatrists, a nurse practitioner with specialized training in child psychiatry, and a social worker.
+Our staff in the clinic includes seven child psychiatrists, one child psychologist, and one social worker.

 Treatment in the clinic begins with a thorough evaluation, including a detailed review of your child’s medical and psychiatric history.
 Often, the clinician assessing your child will request your permission to speak with important people in your child’s life.
 They may talk with their pediatrician, a teacher or a therapist to help develop a more complete understanding of your child’s difficulties.